AmplifiedHuman/comic-maker/README.md

 This week, we implemented the ability to add background for the comic panels.
 To add background, click the background button that is located at the option pane to reveal a drop down list of available backgrounds.
 Available backgrounds include basic colours and some background images.
 We used our color changer function to make the background of each character transparent as the provided character images have a white background.
+Backgrounds are also saved when exporting to XML and importing also works.

 ### Better resizing

 ![Layout](readme-resources/layout.png)

 We have decided to not resize the stage pane as our stage window is big enough in full screen.
-Resizing the application now centres the stage pane and options pane.
+Resizing the application now centres the stage pane and options pane to provide a better user experience.

 ### Themes for Exporting to HTML